The Rise & Fall of Skincare's Most Controversial Beauty Product

 Not too long ago you could ask any skincare expert which product or ingredient they'd recommend for glowing skin and nine times out of 10 their answer would be some kind of exfoliating acid.
 Whether you see yourself as a skincare aficionado, a novice or somewhere in between, you've no doubt used — or at least heard of — one of them.
-Pixi's Glow Tonic and REN's Ready Steady Glow are just two of the many cult products which take pride of place in influencer #shelfies, with glycolic acid (renowned for tackling skin pigmentation) and salicylic acid (for keeping blackheads and breakouts at bay) the most revered ingredients.
+Pixi's Glow Tonic and Alpha H's Liquid Gold are just two of the many cult products which take pride of place in influencer #shelfies, with glycolic acid (renowned for tackling skin pigmentation) and salicylic acid (for keeping blackheads and breakouts at bay) the most revered ingredients.
 Promising clear, smooth and radiant skin, it's no wonder everyone wants in on the acid action.

 Advertisement

 It's safe to say we hit peak acid during the first few months of the pandemic.
 Being cooped up inside left us with dull skin and mask-wearing resulted in acne, or 'maskne'.
 DIY skincare was on the rise and acids were mentioned in dermatologists' TikTok videos or Instagram stories for achieving flawless skin.
-Using Google data, Cult Beauty reported that salicylic acid, lactic acid and azelaic acid were among the most searched skincare ingredients in 2020, while LookFantastic touted The Ordinary's AHA Peeling Solution (a combination of five potent acids) as its most sought-after skincare product of 2021.
+Using Google data, Cult Beauty reported that salicylic acid, lactic acid and azelaic acid were among the most searched skincare ingredients in 2020.
 Two weeks into 2022, however, a handful of skin experts are doing a 180 when it comes to using acids in skincare, with some pros warning their clients away from them entirely.

 The dangers of using skincare acids incorrectly